lordfeck/burnsrv_ts/util/testcfg/README.md

 * The user account specified in `stream.config` should have `sudo` permissions *without* the need for a password.

 * The interfaces on each server are specified in the classic Linux style.
 Namely: `eth0` opposed to `wlapshan3hj2h`.
-Also, the script uses `etho` as the capture interface for rtmp packets in tcpdump.
+Also, the testrunner script uses `eth0` as the capture interface for rtmp packets in tcpdump.

 ## Usage: